-As at 31 December 2019, total assets of the Group amounted to HK\$67.5 billion.
+As at 31 December 2020, total assets of the Group amounted to HK\$98.4 billion.
 Key changes in the Group's financial position are as follows:

-- (a) cash and short-term funds slightly decreased by HK\$1.5 billion to HK\$27.9 billion; - (b) investment portfolio slightly increased by HK\$0.1 billion to HK\$17.3 billion, representing a total investment of HK\$0.4 billion in exchange-traded bond funds and in real estate investment trusts classified as investments at fair value through profit or loss, and debt investments of HK\$12.0 billion classified as amortised cost investments and of HK\$4.9 billion classified as investments at fair value through other comprehensive income; - placements with the Exchange Fund amounted to HK\$12.9 billion as capital investments of HKMC Insurance Limited (HKMCI) and HKMC Annuity Limited (HKMCA) and premium investments of the HKMCA; - (d) loan portfolio recorded an increment of HK\$0.5 billion to HK\$6.9 billion, mainly attributable to purchase of infrastructure loans, partially offset by the repayment and prepayment of mortgage loan portfolio; - (e) outstanding balance of debt securities issued increased by HK\$2.4 billion to HK\$39.7 billion; - (f) insurance liabilities were HK\$6.5 billion (2018: HK\$4.6 billion), primarily due to the increase in insurance liabilities for annuity business; - (g) capital and reserves attributable to equity holder increased by HK\$0.3 billion to HK\$15.2 billion; and - (h) major off-balance sheet exposures were risk-in-force of the MIP and of the RMP.
-Exposures borne by the Group after ceding to the approved reinsurers for the MIP and the RMP were respectively HK\$23.1 billion (2018: HK\$19.7 billion) and HK\$11.2 billion (2018: HK\$9.6 billion).
-The RMP reinsurance arrangement started in 2019.
+- (a) cash and short-term funds decreased by HK\$6 billion to HK\$21.9 billion due to the non-profit making deployment to surplus funds to purchase all 100% SFGS loans; - (b) loan portfolio recorded an increment of HK\$36.2 billion to HK\$43.1 billion, mainly attributable to purchase of 100% SFGS loans and infrastructure loans, partially offset by the repayment and prepayment of mortgage loan portfolio; - (c) investment portfolio decreased by HK\$2.9 billion to HK\$14.4 billion, comprising debt investments of HK\$9.7 billion classified as amortised cost investments and of HK\$4.4 billion classified as investments at fair value through other comprehensive income, and investments of HK\$0.3 billion in exchange-traded bond funds and in real estate investment trusts classified as investments at fair value through profit or loss; - (d) placements with the Exchange Fund amounted to HK\$16.3 billion as capital investments of HKMC Insurance Limited (HKMCI), a wholly-owned subsidiary of the Company, and HKMCA and premium investments of the HKMCA; - (e) outstanding balance of debt securities issued increased by HK\$22.2 billion to HK\$61.9 billion to finance the 100% SFGS loan purchase; - (f) insurance liabilities were HK\$11.2 billion (2019: HK\$6.5 billion), mainly due to the increase in insurance liabilities for annuity business and mortgage insurance business; - (g) capital and reserves attributable to equity holder were HK\$14.9 billion (2019: HK\$15.2 billion); and - (h) major off-balance sheet exposures were risk-in-force of the MIP and of the RMP.
+Exposures borne by the Group after ceding to the approved reinsurers for the MIP and the RMP were respectively HK\$47.6 billion (2019: HK\$23.1 billion) and HK\$12.3 billion (2019: HK\$11.2 billion).